Marilyn Horne: Career

 On July 5, 1986, she performed on the New York Philharmonic's tribute to the 100th anniversary of the Statue of Liberty, which was televised live on ABC Television.
 The orchestra, conducted by Zubin Mehta, performed in Central Park.
 She sang an aria from Carmen by Georges Bizet.

 In January 1993, Horne sang "Make A Rainbow" by American singer and songwriter Portia Nelson, and the Shaker hymn "Simple Gifts" at the inauguration of President Bill Clinton.

 Retirement

 Horne retired from the concert stage in 1999 with a recital at the Chicago Symphony Center.
-She still occasionally performs at pop concerts (most recently with Broadway star Barbara Cook).
+She still occasionally performs at pop concerts (especially with late Broadway star Barbara Cook).
 Horne has also established the Marilyn Horne Foundation to help preserve the art of vocal recitals.
 She teaches a series of annual Master Classes at the Oberlin Conservatory of Music; the University of Maryland, College Park; the Manhattan School of Music; and the University of Oklahoma.

 From 1997 to 2018 Horne directed the Voice Program at the Music Academy of the West in Santa Barbara, California.
 Since 2018 she holds the position of Honorary Voice Program Director.
-She is scheduled to teach and remain the head of the jury for the Marilyn Horne Song Competition through 2020.
+She was scheduled to teach and remain the head of the jury for the Marilyn Horne Song Competition through 2020.